cmmutale/Pretty-C/README.md

 # Pretty C
+## Description
-## A school project that reads and formats C code into standard C formats.
+A school project that reads and formats C code into standard C formats.
 Colors, indents and brackets are all formatted.